First Steps for Including Teens in Planning and Leading Worship

 - “Why Youth Need to Be Leading Worship Regularly NOW”

 - The Beauty and Value of Oral Tradition

 Explore Sticky Faith resources or join a Sticky Faith cohort.
 Especially if youth and others in your church don’t prefer to learn by reading, you owe it to yourself to listen to this 12-minute presentation on the beauty and value of the oral tradition in worship.

-View short worship lessons, worship services, and other resources created by and for campus ministry teams at Calvin College, Hope College, and Samford University.
+View short worship lessons, worship services, and other resources created by and for campus ministry teams at Calvin University, Hope College, and Samford University.
 You can use them to start mentoring teens in your worship context.